This document introduces the concepts that you need to understand how to configure an external Application Load Balancer.

 Backend buckets direct incoming traffic to Cloud Storage buckets.
 For an example showing how to add a bucket to a external Application Load Balancer, see Setting up a load balancer with backend buckets.
 For general information about Cloud Storage, see What is Cloud Storage?

-The following table specifies the backend features supported by external Application Load Balancers in each mode.
+The following table specifies the backends and related features supported by external Application Load Balancers in each mode.

 Load balancer mode |